 The major household appliance sector has a sizable influence on the home improvement industry and is heavily impacted by the new home market.
 Because products within this category tend to have a higher price point, they account for the highest median spend among customers.

-Like a majority of product categories, large home appliances have struggled in terms of market growth recently in part due to availability constraints, limited consumer need (not every home needs 3 washing machines), and pull forward purchases over the last 2-3 years combined with long life cycles.
-Looking ahead into 2025 and beyond, the market forecast is more positive.
+Like other product categories, large home appliances struggled in terms of market growth in 2025 for a variety of reasons, from availability constraints and the fluctuating costs of raw materials to tempered consumer confidence and pull-forward purchases over the past two to three years.
+Looking ahead into 2026 and beyond, the market forecast is a bit more positive.

 Currently customers continue to be weighed down with financial and economic concerns, which translates into more price sensitivity and hesitancy to conduct large home improvement projects or make large purchases in general.
 Manufacturers and retailers must be acutely aware of current trends in the major home appliance market and the preferences, challenges, and purchase motivators of consumers in order to capture some of the projected growth over the next few years.

-What is the Major Home Appliance Market Size?
+What is the Major Home Appliance Market Size in 2026?

-As per the U.S. Bureau of Labor Statistic’s Producer Price Index (PPI) for Major Household Appliance Manufacturing, there was a huge spike in prices within the industry in mid-2021 to mid-2022 before leveling off through the end of 2022.
-Over the past year and half, manufacturing prices for major household appliances have steadily increased.
+As per the U.S. Bureau of Labor Statistic’s Producer Price Index (PPI) for Major Household Appliance Manufacturing, there was a huge spike in prices within the industry in mid-2021 to mid-2022 before leveling off through the end of 2024.
+From early 2025 onward, manufacturing prices for major household appliances have dramatically increased, once again.
+The index jumped from 165.6 in January 2025 to approximately 174 in December 2025.

 The major players in the household appliance market—in terms of both dollar share and unit share—are Samsung, LG, General Electric, and Whirlpool.

-What is the Outlook for Major Appliance Sales in 2025?
+What Trends Impact the Outlook for Major Appliance Sales?

-To prepare for the expected growth in the large home appliance market, manufacturing and retail brands can use data about customer behaviors and preferences, from a desire for energy efficient and high-functioning households to an increasing willingness to select a non-familiar brand.
+To prepare for the expected growth in the large home appliance market over the next couple of years, manufacturing and retail brands can use data about customer behaviors and preferences, from a desire for energy efficient and high-functioning households to an increasing willingness to select a non-familiar brand.

 Here is a look at some of the trends in the home appliance industry and how they will impact the market’s growth over the next few years: